——————- In this Article——————

-Buding star offers you advice on all kinds of problems right from your baby’s food chart to some minor games for a fun evening.
+Buding Star offers you advice on all kinds of problems right from your baby’s food chart to some minor games for a fun evening.
 Help your ‘buding star’ grow!

 4. How much food should a 9-month-old eat?

-The 9 month baby food chart says that babies will eat three meals a day, in addition to breast milk or formula, by the time they are nine months old.
+The 9-month baby food chart says that babies will eat three meals a day, in addition to breast milk or formula, by the time they are nine months old.
 Additionally, some infants are prepared for morning and midday food.
 Although it may seem like a lot of food, they only actually eat a modest amount each time.

-A 9 months baby food chart should have at least 750 to 900 calories per day, of which more than half (about 400 to 500 calories) should come from breast milk or formula.
+A 9 monthly baby food chart should have at least 750 to 900 calories per day, of which more than half (about 400 to 500 calories) should come from breast milk or formula.
 The breakdown of what this might entail is as follows: